Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/consumer-and-consumergroup.md

 {% include md/kgo/check-condition.md name='consumer' kind='KongConsumer' %}

-At this point, you should see the Consumer in the Gateway Manager UI.
+At this point, you should see the consumer in the Gateway Manager UI.

 ## Associate the Consumer with Credentials

 Consumers can have credentials associated with them.
 You can create one of the supported credential types.
-Please refer to the below Custom Resource's documentation links to learn all the available fields for each credential type.
+Please refer to the below custom resource's documentation links to learn all the available fields for each credential type.

 - [KongCredentialBasicAuth](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongcredentialbasicauth)
 - [KongCredentialKeyAuth](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongcredentialkeyauth)